nanos-world/docs/docs/getting-started/tutorials-and-examples/doors.md

 # Doors

-How to create a simple and automatic door when Characters move in
+How to create a simple and automatic door when Characters move in.

 ### Final result